moSabryii/Grad-Project/Snowflake/README.md

  ## **❄️ Snowflake Setup & Workflow**
+Before starting, you must create an AWS IAM Role with the following:

+Permission: Access to the S3 bucket where your Iceberg data resides.

+Trust Relationship: Allow Snowflake to assume this role.

+This IAM role will be referenced in Snowflake’s External Volume

 This folder contains all Snowflake SQL scripts used in the Olist Kappa Pipeline project.
 The scripts are organized by purpose: Iceberg table setup, Data Warehouse modeling, streams, tasks, and stored procedures.